-Kodi has been an incredibly good sport throughout.
-Kodi is not a dog that naturally enjoyed showing.
-He does it only to make me happy and has learned to enjoy it along the way.
-Because he has been so good about the crazy noise, the heat, the rain, the early morning car rides, the days spent crated at ringside, I have been allowed to learn about dog shows.
+Kodi was an incredibly good sport throughout my learning to show.
+Kodi was not a dog that naturally enjoyed showing.
+He did it only to make me happy and learned to enjoy it, slightly, along the way.
+Because he had been so good about the crazy noise, the heat, the rain, the early morning car rides, the days spent crated at ringside, I was blessed to be allowed to learn about dog shows.
 Kodi gave me my learner's permit.
-Along the way, he has made me incredibly proud.
+Along the way, he made me incredibly proud.

 Kodi's honors include earning his AKC Championship at the age of twenty eight months and his Grand Championship within months of the program's intitation.
 He was named "Best Bred By" at the 2008 MCOA National Specialty by the esteemed Mr. Edd Bivin, he earned selection into the top five dogs in the Tournament of Champions of the 2009 MCOA National Specialty, was invited to compete as a Bred By Champion at the AKC/Eukanuba National Championships 2008 & 2009, received the honor of an invitation to the Crufts Dog Show in Birmingham, England for 2009 & 2010, earned an Award of Merit at the Rocky Mountain Cluster 2009, and received recognition for multiple Best of Breed and Best of Opposite awards in the breed ring.
 In addition to his AKC Championship titles and the multiple conformation awards, Kodi earned his CGC.

-Although Kodi has been successful in the conformation show ring, his greatest achievement has been to be by my side while helping to make my dreams come true.
+Although Kodi was successful in the conformation show ring, his greatest achievement was being by my side while helping to make my dreams come true.
 I will forever be grateful to him for giving me the chance to learn and for being my friend, win or lose.

-Now that Kodi is retired, he enjoys the life of leisure that suits him best.
-Although most people who met him through the conformation environment would never believe it, Kodi is a goof ball.
-Those who get to see him settled and relaxed are rewarded by a cheerful dog with a silly sense of humor.
-When out in our community, Kodi is a great ambassador for the breed.
-He is confident that everyone he meets is there just to say hello and give him a pat (and if he's lucky, a treat).
+Once Kodi retired, he enjoyed the life of leisure that suited him best.
+Although most people who met him through the conformation environment would never believe it, Kodi was a goof ball.
+Those who got to see him settled and relaxed were rewarded by a cheerful dog with a silly sense of humor.
+When out in our community, Kodi was a great ambassador for the breed.
+He was confident that everyone he met was there just to say hello and give him a pat (and if he was lucky, a treat).